Angas Downs Indigenous Protected Area

 Angas Downs Indigenous Protected Area (IPA) is an Aboriginal Australian-owned 320500 ha pastoral lease, within the MacDonnell Shire area, 300 km south-west of Alice Springs, Northern Territory, 135 km east from Uluṟu-Kata Tjuṯa National Park (Ayers Rock), 100 km south-east of Kings Canyon/Watarrka National Park and 40 km from Mount Ebenezer Roadhouse on the Lasseter Highway.
 The property is a pastoral lease held by the Imanpa Development Association.

 It was declared and formally recognised as an Indigenous Protected Area as part of the Australian Government's Caring for Country scheme on 10 June 2009.
 The property forms part of Australia's National Reserve System.

 Previous land management practices and other anthropogenic pressures had damaged Angas Downs, and many native species have disappeared.
 Preferred game and important animals are less common and feral animals and weeds pose a major challenge.

-Through the support of the Australian Government's Caring for our Country, Working on Country and Indigenous Protected Areas programs, Anangu Rangers and the Imanpa community are addressing these challenges, restoring the landscape and protecting its cultural sites.
+Through the support of the Australian Government's Caring for our Country, Working on Country and Indigenous Protected Areas programs, Anangu rangers and the Imanpa community are addressing these challenges, restoring the landscape and protecting its cultural sites.
 Land management is based on Kuka Kanyini, "looking after game animals" and aims to increase species which aid the environment.
 The Rotary Club of Canberra Burley Griffin has also been providing support to the project.

 Significance of Angas Downs

-Angas Downs is important to the Indigenous people in the region (Anangu).
+Angas Downs is important to the Indigenous Anangu people in the region.
 As well as biodiversity value, it has significant Tjukurpa (Indigenous law and customary knowledge) places and sacred sites where ceremonies continue to occur.
 Today the IPA provides employment and income for the Indigenous community, creates learning and training opportunities, and improves health (through exercise and diet).
 It reconnects the traditional people of this area to their land and culture, instilling a sense of pride.